 Many of these legends are influenced by the unique landscape of Eastern Europe, drawing from the dense forests and barren lands to create richly detailed tales that are invariably terrifying.
 Read through this list of creepy Eastern European legends and vote up the scariest stories.

-Come on, you knew all the myths from Romania were going to be pretty hardcore.
-And the strigoi might just be the most hardcore of all.
+Come on, you knew all the myths from Romania were going to be pretty intense.
+And the strigoi might just be the wildest of all.
 The myth of the strigoi gave rise to legends about both vampires and werewolves.
 Like vampires, strigoi are night-dwelling supernatural creatures - but even worse, they can shape-shift into any creature they want.
 They can also make themselves invisible.
 And what do they want?
 Why, blood, of course.

-Baubai Hide In Dark Corners Of Houses Waiting To Steal Children
+4. Baubai Hide In Dark Corners Of Houses Waiting To Take Children